NatePombi/inventory-management-system-api/README.md

 - http://localhost:8080/swagger-ui/index.html

 ---

 ### Status

-- This is a work in progress I’m pushing it now so I can keep improving later.
+- This project is actively maintained and open for improvements and contributions.

 ---